modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 *Add example for each case.*

-Those methodes only need to be implemented in a non trivial way if the model has some special requirements.
+Those methods only need to be implemented in a non trivial way if the model has some special requirements.

 ## void sampleUnobservedAndLatent(Index ind, Index k)